 Transfer FSMO roles using GUI

-Here is a very good guide regarding the transferring FSMO rolesOpens in a new tab., provided by Canadian IT Pro community.
+Here is a very good guide regarding the transferring FSMO roles, provided by Canadian IT Pro community.
 It is well written and strict to the point.
 It worked well in my case without any problems.
 I just skipped the last part “Removing the Windows Server 2003 from the Global Catalog Server” because I still want both of them to run in parallel and make sure that everything run smoothly.

 Important notice: make sure you perform all the procedures by using an account that is member of Enterprise Admins group.
 Also, you should run Command Prompt as Administrator (Right-click Command prompt, and then click Run as administrator).
-This is very important, especially when installing the Active Directory Schema Snap-InOpens in a new tab. – this is the part when you transfer the Schema Master role from the old 2003 DC to the new 2012 DC.
+This is very important, especially when installing the Active Directory Schema Snap-In – this is the part when you transfer the Schema Master role from the old 2003 DC to the new 2012 DC.

 General recommendation before you start with transferring FSMO roles is to examine who currently holds the FSMO roles.
 You can achieve that by opening Command Prompt and executing this command: